nounsDAO/nouns-monorepo/README.md

-# nouns-monorepo
+# nounsequitur-monorepo

+Noun Sequitur is a comic strip for all time.
-Nouns DAO is a generative avatar art collective run by a group of crypto misfits.
+Based on Nouns DAO, a generative avatar art collective run by a group of crypto misfits.

+TODOs:
+[ ] contracts (see readme in package)
+[ ] names based on Noun Sequitur
+[ ] remove unused packages

 ## Contributing